Centre for Counter Fraud Studies

 Centre for Counter Fraud Studies Conference (CCFS)/Portsmouth Business School Accounting Group (PBSAG)

-The CCFS and PBSAG of the University of Portsmouth are pleased to announce the 2017 conference is to be held on Wednesday 7th June in Portsmouth.
-This will undoubtedly prove to be a unique event in the calendar of fraud conferences, with a variety of talks being delivered by practitioners, academics and researchers in the field alike.
+The CCFS and PBSAG of the University of Portsmouth held their 2017 conference on Wednesday 7th June in Portsmouth, presenting a variety of talks being delivered by practitioners, academics and researchers in the field alike.

 - Mr. Azeem Aleem, Director- Advanced Cyber Defense Practice Europe, Middle East and Africa